go-debos/fakemachine/README.md

-# fakemchine - fake a machine
+# fakemachine - fake a machine

 Creates a vm based on the currently running system.